sinclairzx81/typebox/readme.md

 ## Overview

-TypeBox is a runtime type builder that creates in-memory JSON Schema objects that can be statically inferred as TypeScript types.
-The schemas produced by this library are designed to match the static type assertion rules of the TypeScript compiler.
-TypeBox enables one to create a unified type that can be statically checked by TypeScript and runtime asserted using standard JSON Schema validation.
+TypeBox is a runtime type builder that creates in-memory Json Schema objects that infer as TypeScript types.
+The schematics produced by this library are designed to match the static type checking rules of the TypeScript compiler.
+TypeBox offers a unified type that can be statically checked by TypeScript and runtime asserted using standard Json Schema validation.

-This library is designed to enable JSON schema to compose with the same flexibility as TypeScript's type system.
-It can be used as a simple tool to build up complex schemas or integrated into REST or RPC services to help validate data received over the wire.
+This library is built to be a runtime type system offering similar capabilities to TypeScript's static type system.
+It can be used as a simple tool to build up complex schematics or integrated into REST and RPC services to help validate data received over the wire.

 License MIT